ianwheeldon/acCRISPR/README.md

 Copy test input files into this directory: `cp ../../example_data/1500NaCl/*.tab .`

-To run acCRISPR on this dataset with a CS-corrected library at a threshold of 1.5, use the following command:
+To run acCRISPR on this dataset with a CS-corrected library at a threshold of 1.5 & a 2-tailed test, use the following command:
 ```
 python3 run_acCRISPR.py --counts 1500NaCl_counts_final.tab --replicate_info 1500NaCl_rep_file.tab --cov 6 --cutoff 1.5 --significance 2-tailed --output_prefix 1500NaCl_1.5
 ```